With Governors stacked against offshore drilling, the coast has spoken

-Charlottesville, VA – The Southern Environmental Law Center released the following statement after Virginia Governor Terry McAuliffe came out against the Trump administration’s plan to consider offshore drilling in the Atlantic, including off Virginia’s coast.
+Today Virginia Governor Terry McAuliffe came out against the Trump administration’s plan to consider offshore drilling in the Atlantic, including off Virginia’s coast.
 Gov. McAuliffe joins North Carolina Governor Roy Cooper and South Carolina Governor Henry McMaster in voicing opposition to offshore drilling.
 Today is the last day for governors, and all citizens, to submit comments on a federal proposal to open the Atlantic to offshore drilling and seismic blasting.

 Almost 130 East Coast cities and towns, including Wilmington, Myrtle Beach, Charleston, and Savannah, and hundreds of businesses, trade groups, and tourism associations have passed resolutions opposing Atlantic drilling and seismic testing.
 Most recently, Virginia Beach and Norfolk joined the opposition, passing anti-drilling resolutions that reversed their earlier support.
 Republican and Democratic elected representatives at the state and federal level have voiced opposition to drilling off the Atlantic coast.